 Email: Email is the simplest and primary way to contact me outside of class and is the quickest way for me to contact you as well.
 You are required to check and maintain your Valdosta State University email account.
-I will only communicate with you through this official email account.
+I will only communicate with you through this official email account and to all students via posted announcements on the course web site.

-Do NOT email using the Blazeview system, all email should be sent directly to tphenkel@valdosta.edu using your VSU issued email account.
+Do NOT email using the Blazeview system, all email should be sent directly to bcring@valdosta.edu using your VSU issued email account.